The Most Baffling Grammy Award Winners of All Time

 Let the countdown begin, from 20 down to 1, with the most baffling Grammy Award winners of all time plus the reasons why it’s an outrage these artists and songs were selected — and who should have won.

-To suggest the Grammy Awards have been reduced to a guilty pleasure would be an understatement.
+To say the Grammy Awards have been reduced to a guilty pleasure would be an understatement.

-That’s because ever since these awards were first doled out in 1959, the Grammys have always translated into little more than a rubbernecking occasion for dedicated listeners and lovers of music.
-Now in it’s 57th year, the annual presentation is a proverbial car crash of clashing musical genres and a twisted assemblage of conflicting generational tastes.
+Since these awards were first doled out in 1959, the Grammys have always translated into little more than a rubbernecking occasion for dedicated listeners and lovers of music.
+Now in its 57th year, the annual presentation is a proverbial car crash of clashing musical genres and a twisted assemblage of conflicting generational tastes.

 Seriously, what’s measured or achieved when pitting Arcade Fire, Eminem, Lady Antebellum, Lady Gaga, and Katy Perry against one other, tossed and blended into the same melodic gumbo, as occurred in 2011 when these were the five nominees in the “Album of the Year” category?
 Aren’t most of the rockers going to vote for the rock group?
 Won’t all the rappers instinctively vote for the rap artist?
 Isn’t the country singer going to attract the votes from those connected to country music?
 What’s the whole point of it all, other than an extended time buy on a major television network and a three-hour commercial for additional sales and airplay?